-Although each state has its own rules and regulations regarding lawyer advertisements, there are some general rules that you should be aware of regardless of location.
-A quick glance at the American Bar Association's Model Rules of Professional Conduct, and you might think that the laws surrounding attorney advertisements are minimal and straightforward.
-At a closer look, lawyers need to navigate different state rules of professional responsibility, bar association advisory opinions, and even rulings from the Federal Trade Commission.
+A quick glance at the American Bar Association's Model Rules of Professional Conduct and you might think that the laws surrounding attorney advertisements are minimal and straightforward.
+At a closer look, lawyers must navigate different state rules of professional responsibility, bar association advisory opinions, and even rulings from the Federal Trade Commission.

-One of the first things to keep in mind regarding lawyer advertising rules is to use specific language when claiming your expertise.
-While other law firm websites might have pages that claim that the lawyer is an expert in his or her field, these words could cause you trouble down the line.
-Even if you're proud of your law firm's success, it's typically against the rules to claim that you are an “expert” or “specialist” unless you have the formal certifications to back it up.
-Rule 7.2 in the American Bar Association notes that lawyers shouldn't imply that they are specialized in a practice area unless they've been certified by an ABA-accredited organization authorized by either their state, district, or U.S. territory.
+Even if you're proud of your law firm's success, it's typically against the rules to claim that you are an ‘expert’ or ‘specialist’ unless you have the formal certifications to back it up.
+This is first and one of the basic lawyer advertising rules!
+Rule 7.2 in the American Bar Association notes that lawyers shouldn't imply that they specialize in a practice area unless they've been certified by an ABA-accredited organization authorized by their state, district, or U.S. territory.

 There are also specific rules regarding what you can and cannot say in your advertising.
 Any language that is misleading or untrue could result in a frustrating violation.
 While this is a fairly understood rule across law firms, here are some things that aren't allowed in most states: